Emjayosee/5_Day_Planner/README.md

 # 02 Approach:

     In approaching this project, I fell behind and had to go back about a month to pick it up again, with so many advances, I spent several hours trying to achieve the objectives.
-This is what I have so far, it meets a number of the requirements, and by accident includes what I will call a "privacy shield" so that the user clicks te window to see events.
+My initial submissions, failed to properly use loacl storage, even though it was an obvious requirement I went back over the class illustrations, class video and found this useful article, https://www.tiny.cloud/blog/javascript-localstorage/ and rebuilt that app using local storage.

     I followed the following plan design:

             Goal:

-            Develop a calendar that can be used to plan out each day, with some user requested features, like colour coding of the event time blocks.
+            Develop a calendar that can be used to plan out each day, with some user requested features, like colour coding of the event time blocks and an ability to save the entries in local storage.

             Design:

-            [X]	WHEN the user opens the planner the current day and time is displayed at the top of the calendar
+            [X]	WHEN the user opens the planner the current day and time is displayed at the top of the calendar.
-            [X]	WHEN the user scrolls down the user is presented with timeblocks for standard business hours
+            [X]	WHEN the user scrolls down the user is presented with timeblocks for standard business hours.
-            [X] Each timeblock is color coded to indicate whether it is in the past, present, or future
+            [X] Each timeblock is color coded to indicate whether it is in the past, present, or future, past events are then displayed in white.
-            [X] WHEN the user views the timeblocks for that day, and clicks the time block to bypass the privacy screen, the events are listed [X] WHEN the user clicks into a timeblock, the user can enter an event and it is saved in the background and can be recalled by clicking on the text area again presumably in local storage and when the page is refreshed the saved events persist
+            [X] WHEN the user views the timeblocks for that day the events are listed and persists when that user returns using that URL.
+            [X] WHEN the user clicks into a timeblock, the user can add to the event and save a new entry for that timeblock, whatever is entered at the time of saving is stored in local storage.

             Here is the basic logic flow :

-                [X] On load, display introduction and directions
+                [X] On load, display timeblocks

                 [X] User is advised to click the text area to add an entry